Empowering Women in STEM towards the Sustainable Development of Africa.

 Event Overview

-Rwandan Association for Women in STEM (RAWISE) is hosting the African Conference of Women Engineers and Scientists (ACWES) on November 4-8, 2024, Kigali, Rwanda, in partnership with the International Network of Women Engineers and Scientists (INWES) and AIMS in Rwanda ( AIMS Rwanda & AIMS RIC).
+Rwandan Association for Women in STEM (RAWISE) is hosting the African Conference of Women Engineers and Scientists (ACWES) on November 5-7, 2024, Park Inn by Radisson Kigali, in partnership with the International Network of Women Engineers and Scientists (INWES) and AIMS in Rwanda (AIMS Rwanda & AIMS RIC).

 The conference aims to attract and retain women in STEM, serving as a catalyst for Africa’s sustainable development.
 ACWES 2024 will focus on empowering women in STEM fields working in industry, NGO, academia, research, etc., fostering gender equality and addressing societal challenges.